-As a new Hyatt Diamond Gold Passport member, thanks to Hyatt matching my Starwood Platinum status at the end of last year, this would be my first stay at a one of the vaunted Park Hyatt hotels.
+As a new Hyatt Diamond Gold Passport member, thanks to Hyatt matching my Starwood Platinum status at the end of last year, this was my first stay at a one of the vaunted Park Hyatt hotels.

-Arriving at Tan San Naht airport, I was met by my visa on arrival escort.
+Arriving at Tan San Naht airport after a somewhat disappointing flight in first class on a Korean Air A330-300, I was met by my visa on arrival escort.
 He handled all of the paper work.
 I just paid the fee.
-There was no one in the visa que when i arrived so it only took 15 minues to get the visa and go through customs.
+There was no one in the visa que when I arrived so it only took 15 minutes to get the visa and go through customs.

 A 40-minute, $10 taxi ride brought me to the hotel.

 The Park Hyatt Saigon is located on Lam Son Square, District 1, in the center of Ho Chi Minh City (formerly Saigon), the largest business center and most populous city in Vietnam.
 The Park Hyatt is a French colonial style hotel that was extensively renovated in 2015.

 Check in was smooth and pleasant.
 The clerk then showed me to the room and explained its features.
 Even though I had opted not to use a suite upgrade award for this stay, the hotel still upgraded me to a very nice Lam Son suite.

 The suite is spacious, 78 square meters, and elegantly furnished.

 I wondered about the name Lam Son, which was the code name of an ill-fated 1971 ARVN offensive in Laos (Lam Son 719).
 Lam Son is also the name of a 15th century Vietnamese revolt against Chinese rule.
 I’m betting the square and the suite are named for the revolt not the modern-day battle.